What is the Golden Ratio of New vs Returning Users in eCommerce?

 You should try and nurture new and returning business with separate approaches.
 But also consider the bigger picture.
 Follow your customer journeys from new, to conversion and from return to conversion to see how efficient your efforts are across the whole spectrum.

-If you’d like to talk in more detail about what we can do for your business, we’d be happy to hear from you.
-You can get in touch through this link.
+If you’d like to talk in more detail about what we can do to set up your Google Analytics 4 for your business, we’d be happy to hear from you.
+Get in touch with us today!